Transactional Outbox Pattern

 As you can see, the outbox pattern is although elaborate, only consists of two main ideas:

-1. Writing to an outbox table.
+- Writing to an

-2. A Producer reads the outbox table to be sent to a queue.
+table to be sent to a queue.

-Writing to an outbox table along with another in a transaction is key.
-A long-running process then picks up tasks from the outbox to be queued.
-SKIP LOCKED sql clause ensures that we only pick up a record once.
+sql clause ensures that we only pick up a record once.
 Workers then pop a task from the queue to be processed.

 Depending on your use case, you may get away without this outbox pattern and hope your queue always work.
 Or perhaps your scale is small and using the database as a queue is sufficient.
 However, this pattern gives a high degree of confidence of your system work correctly.